gaomd/fluffflickr/README.md

-# Farmr
+# Fluentickr

-A Flickr API SDK written in PHP.
+A fluent interface to Flickr API written in PHP.